-- A terminal illness. - A critical illness.
+- A critical illness.

 For Child Accident Hospitalisation Benefit, we'll only pay this benefit if the accident doesn't result in us paying out under:

 - Children's Critical Illness Cover as described in the section headed 'Children's Critical Illness Cover'.